alphagov/specialist-publisher/README.md

 You can use the [GOV.UK Docker environment](https://github.com/alphagov/govuk-docker) to run the application and its tests with all the necessary dependencies.
 Follow [the usage instructions](https://github.com/alphagov/govuk-docker#usage) to get started.

 **Use GOV.UK Docker to run any commands that follow.**

-## Pre-production

-A number of formats are [flagged](https://github.com/alphagov/specialist-publisher/blob/f8e93142dfad6f3971a73c923b01f2e7352bdb54/lib/documents/schemas/tax_tribunal_decisions.json#L64) as `pre-production`. `pre-production` documents are only publishable on development and integration.

 ### Granting permissions